gldnfloral/gldnfloral.com/src/content/pages/features.md

     image: /images/feature/feature-card-two.png
     image_alt: Visitor chart
     title: See every lead in one place
-    description: "Sales analytics and automation made simple: see every sales lead in one place, regardless of where it came from."
+    description: 'Sales analytics and automation made simple: see every sales lead in one place, regardless of where it came from.'
     button:
       link: /signup
       text: Try This Free